Continuous Learning for Android Malware Detection: Evaluation

 \subsubsection{Results}

 We evaluate how much our new technique improves the performance of the classifier on future data compared to the baseline methods.
-We experiment with a budget for analyst labels of 10, 50, and 100 samples per month.
+We experiment with a budget for analyst labels of 50, 100, 200, and 400 samples per month.

-Table~\ref{tab:main} shows the performance of each classifier, averaged across 2015--2018, by false negative rate (FNR), false positive rate (FPR), and F1 score.
-We observe: \begin{itemize}[leftmargin=*] \item Given a fixed labeling budget, our method reduces the FNR by $1.6\times$ on average, while maintaining under 1\% FPR. \item The best baseline is linear SVM with uncertainty sampling.
-It is a simpler classifier than other baselines, which might generalize better when there is concept drift. \item When the monthly labeling budget is 50 samples, our scheme is better in all metrics---FNR, FPR, and F1 scores---compared to the best baseline. \item If we care about achieving an average F1 score of at least 85\%, the best baseline needs 50 samples a month to reach that performance, whereas our technique only needs 10 samples month.
-We decrease the labeling cost by 5$\times$. \end{itemize}
+Table~\ref{tab:main} shows the performance of each classifier, averaged across 2013-07 to 2018-12 on the APIGraph dataset, and across 2020-07 to 2021-12 on the AndroZoo dataset, by false negative rate (FNR), false positive rate (FPR), and F1 score.
+We observe: \begin{itemize}[leftmargin=*] \item On the APIGraph dataset, if we care about achieving an average F1 score of at least 89\%, the best baseline needs 400 samples per month to reach that performance, whereas our technique only needs 50 samples per month.
+We decrease the labeling cost by 8$\times$. \item On the APIGraph dataset, when the monthly labeling budget is 50/100/200 samples, our scheme is better in all metrics---FNR, FPR, and F1 scores---compared to the best baseline. \item On the AndroZoo dataset, given a fixed labeling budget, our method reduces the FNR by $1.6\times$ on average, while maintaining under 1\% FPR. \item In most cases, the best baseline is linear SVM with uncertainty sampling.
+It is a simpler classifier than other baselines, which might generalize better when there is concept drift. \end{itemize}

-In Figure~\ref{fig:stats_50samples}, we visualize the performance of our technique (with 50 samples / month), a baseline with no active learning, and the best baseline with active learning (50 samples / month).
-Figure~\ref{fig:ours-plain-cnt50} and Figure~\ref{fig:ours-plain-cnt50-f1} show that our technique significantly improves the false negative rate (FNR) and F1 score of the classifier compared to no active learning.
-Even the best baseline active learning scheme, SVM with uncertainty sampling, experiences many spikes of high FNR (Figure~\ref{fig:ours-svm-unc-cnt50}) and sudden drops of F1 score (Figure~\ref{fig:ours-svm-unc-cnt50-f1}).
-In comparison, our technique maintains a more steady performance over four years of data.
+In Figure~\ref{fig:stats_50samples}, we visualize the performance of our technique (with 200 samples / month), a baseline with no active learning, and the best baseline with active learning (200 samples / month).
+Figure~\ref{fig:ours-plain-cnt200} and Figure~\ref{fig:ours-plain-cnt200-f1} show that our technique significantly improves the false negative rate (FNR) and F1 score of the classifier compared to no active learning.
+Even the best baseline active learning scheme, SVM with uncertainty sampling, experiences many spikes of high FNR (Figure~\ref{fig:ours-svm-unc-cnt200}) and sudden drops of F1 score (Figure~\ref{fig:ours-svm-unc-cnt200-f1}).
+In comparison, our technique maintains a more steady performance over six years of data.